dinesh1011/Android_ADB_UI/README.md

 # Android_ADB_UI

-this tools was created to skip the adb installation commands everytime to view installed packages / install / uninstall packages
+This tools was created to skip the adb installation commands everytime to view installed packages / install / uninstall packages

-just downloading the folder and running sanicapp.py can initiate a local web server with UI
+Just downloading the folder and running sanicapp.py can initiate a local web server with UI

 Notes: